 You'll get detailed instructions about food and drink when you get the medicines to cleanse your colon.
 Generally, the day before the test, you'll only be able to have clear liquids.
 These include water, tea, coffee, clear juices and broths, gelatin, and sports drinks.

-Work with your diabetes doctor on how best to manage carbohydrate as you prepare for the test.
-You may want to plan 45 grams of carbohydrate for liquid "meals" and 15 to 30 grams for snacks.
+Work with your diabetes doctor on how best to manage carbohydrates as you prepare for the test.
+For example, you may want to plan 45 grams of carbohydrate for liquid "meals" and 15 to 30 grams for snacks.
 Apple or white grape juice and sweetened gelatins are a few options.

 Author: Healthwise Staff